-- Verify Veteran Status First If an individual does not meet the HVRP definition of veteran, homeless status is irrelevant.
+• Verify Veteran Status First - If an individual does not meet the HVRP definition of veteran, homeless status is irrelevant.
 To provide HVRP services, grant recipients must collect, in an individual's participant case file, source documentation of eligibility, to include a DD-214 that provides the character of discharge (any one of copies 2-8).
+Grant recipients cannot expend any grant funds on a participant until it is verified that they are eligible for the program.
 For National Guard and Reserve members who received a service-connected disability resulting from a disease or injury incurred or aggravated in line of duty and were not issued a DD-214, you must obtain a VA Summary of Benefits letter to verify the service-connected disability.
 Veterans may be provisionally enrolled in HVRP using a VA HINQ or the VA web application SQUARES.
 If HINQ or SQUARES is used to enroll a veteran provisionally, a copy of the DD-214 (or the VA Summary of Benefits letter, only when appropriate) must still be provided.
 If a DD-214 is not readily available, grant recipients must request the DD-214 within three business days of HINQ- or SQUARES-based enrollment.
-A DD-214 (or the VA Summary of Benefits letter, only when appropriate) must be included in the participant case file prior to the participant exiting the program. - Take Your Time The decision to enroll does not have to be made during the first meeting with the veteran.
+A DD-214 (or the VA Summary of Benefits letter, only when appropriate) must be included in the participant case file prior to the participant exiting the program.
+Please note, the VBMS replaced HINQ after the release of VPL 02-23.

+- Take Your Time The decision to enroll does not have to be made during the first meeting with the veteran.
 The veteran might not immediately be ready or able to commit to the program, but the case manager should continue to follow up with the veteran.
 Examples may include the veteran being in rehabilitative services for drugs, alcohol, and/or mental health.
 The same is true for intake.
 There is a lot of information to gather, but you do not need it all at once.
-Collect only what is essential at the first meeting (e.g., how to contact the veteran) and focus your energy on having a conversation and making a connection, not filling out a form. - Information Sharing If a participant is referred from a partner, such as an AJC or a housing provider, ask them to share basic information so the veteran does not have to repeat themselves.
+Collect only what is essential at the first meeting (e.g., how to contact the veteran) and focus your energy on having a conversation and making a connection, not filling out a form. - Information Sharing If a participant is referred by a partner, such as an AJC or a housing provider, ask them to share basic information so the veteran does not have to repeat themselves.
 Ask the veteran to sign a release of information (ROI) form to make this process easier (see a sample ROI form).